-We are pleased to announce that we are now accepting applications for the inaugural cohort of the Public Finance Leadership Academy (PFLA).
+We are pleased to announce that we are now offering the Public Finance Leadership Academy (PFLA).
 For years, the Georgia Government Finance Officers Association and the Carl Vinson Institute of Government have partnered to bring professional development opportunities to finance professionals across the State of Georgia as a means of promoting excellence in public finance.

 The Level I and Level II Finance Officer Certification programs are signature programs that provide foundational knowledge and technical skills in a number of areas that are critical to the financial management of your local government or authority.
 To that end, we are excited to add a new certificate program that focuses on not only technical skills, but also on leadership skills.

 Offered in partnership between the Institute of Government and GGFOA, the Public Finance Leadership Academy (PFLA) will equip new and emerging public sector financial management leaders with the knowledge they need to successfully manage the fiscal affairs and activities of a local government.
 As a participant in this six-month cohort program, you will learn from your peers, industry professionals and leadership experts to take your skills to the next level.

 The PFLA focuses on leadership and financial skills for government leaders, going beyond the basics to discuss such concepts as personal and organizational integrity, self-awareness, change leadership, local, state and federal laws, strategic planning, internal control and the cycle of financial management, government accounting principles, preparing for the audit, and more.

 This advanced program is designed to outfit participants with the distinguished skills to lead financial operations and effectively communicate at all levels of government and with the public.